Announcing HAProxy 2.8

 Email Alerts With Lua

 This syntax for configuring email alerts in HAProxy stays the same in HAProxy 2.8, but the underlying implementation, previously compiled into HAProxy's C code, is now duplicated as a Lua module.
-As a Lua module, you can more easily edit the code to customize the format of the emails and add extra, relevant information, such as links to operating manuals and on-call personnel.
+As a Lua module, you can more easily edit the code to customize the format of these emails and add extra, relevant information, such as links to operating manuals and on-call personnel.
 Because Lua is a scripting language, you can edit the file with a text editor, save, restart the HAProxy service, and the changes will be in effect.

 HAProxy can notify you by email when important server state changes occur, such as when HAProxy removes a server from load balancing due to failing health checks or adds it back due to passing health checks.
 The mailers section in a HAProxy configuration lists the addresses of your SMTP mail servers.